garystafford/creative-analysis-claude-bedrock/README.md

 Please summarize Mercedes-Benz's design philosophy, found here: https:https://www.google.com/.
 Base you response only on the information found at this link.
 ```

 Using Mercedes-Benz [Our design philosophy.](https://group.mercedes-benz.com/innovation/design/design-philosophy.html) website's content as reference for the analysis of the uploaded print advertisements.
+Upload [Mercedes-Benz_advertisements.jpg](Mercedes-Benz_advertisements.jpg).

 ```text
 Analyze these four successful print advertisements for Mercedes-Benz sedans, two in English and two in German.
 Identify common creative elements that contribute to their success.
 How well do the elements align to Mercedes-Benz's design philosophy found here: